Beryllium Mining

 EXTRACTING AND REFINING :

-The beryl ore seems to have more content of beryllium compared to the bertrandite ore because of which it becomes an extremely difficult process to refine the beryl ore alone.
-However, the refining process for both the ores is the same.
+The beryl ore contains a higher content of beryllium compared to the bertrandite ore, making it particularly challenging to refine the beryl ore alone.
+Nevertheless, the refining process for both ores remains the same.

 Beryl ore being harder in nature comparatively to bertrandite, is melted in an electric arc furnace and the molten material obtained is thrown into water to produce a fine powder known as frit.
 In the case of bertrandite, the ore is required to only be crushed unlike undergoing the heating process.
 This crushed ore and frit can be treated with sulfuric acid and thus the process here onwards followed is the same for both the ores.
 On treatment with H2SO4, the beryllium along with other metals, present in the ore get dissolved, resulting in a water soluble sulfate.
 This sulfate solution containing the beryllium is projected in a tank containing hydrophobic organic chemicals and hence, the solvent extraction process is executed.